-The compensation statement discloses the compensation associated with the administrative leaves granted to the President and Vice-Chancellor, the Provost and Vice-President Academic, and the former Chief Financial Officer and Vice-President Administration.
+The compensation statement discloses the compensation associated with the administrative leave granted to the President and Vice-Chancellor.
 The University has adapted the Public Sector Accounting Board of Canada (PSAB) accounting standards and principles to fully disclose the compensation associated with the administrative leaves.